 - LLCs provide legal protection for business owners.
 By establishing your company as a distinct entity, you separate your assets from your business’s legal liabilities and debt obligations.
 This “limited liability” in the name refers to this important benefit.

 - LLCs protect business owners from “double taxation.”
-As we’ll discuss in more detail below, LLCs are not taxed as businesses at the federal level.
-Instead, members of the LLC pay personal income taxes on the money they receive from the business.
-Accordingly, the IRS takes a slice of your profits just once, not twice.
+As we’ll discuss in more detail below, LLCs do not pay federal income tax; profits from the LLC are taxed only at the individual owners’ level.
+A C corporation pays federal income tax at both the business level and the individual shareholders’ level.
+The IRS takes a slice of your LLC profits just once, not twice.

 - LLCs can accommodate more flexible management structures.
 Corporations are required to maintain specific forms of oversight and management, including appointing a board of directors.
 LLCs have no such requirements, meaning they can customize their management structures to meet the business’s needs.